 Our words indeed have power.
 They can change reality for someone, affect minds and hearts, even our own.
 They can help someone find the right way home or misguide them into perdition.
 Our words can bless or curse.
 They can lift up or put down.
 That is power, and we always have a choice on how to use this power.

 Today, so many are angry at God, the world, people, and even their brethren.
 There are not many words of blessing said, but there are many curses.
 A curse is a thought against another, a word spoken to harm, and it is prevalent in this age.
-Yet, our Lord was clear on what to do, not to curse, even the ones that do not wish us well:
+Yet, our Lord was clear on what to do, not to curse but to bless, even the ones that do not wish us well:

 Some situations are going to be difficult.
 There are so many of us living in angst.
 But to lash out indiscriminately is not the solution.
 Unjust words are not the solution.